Group Handover for Drone Base Stations: Conclusion

 A group handover solution is proposed in this paper.
 The main objectives of our study are to decrease the total handover time in the high-density places, to propose an authentication scheme between BSs and to decrease energy consumption by restricting the number of control packet transmissions in the handover process.

-Results taken from our simulations show that the handover time is constant in our proposal, which is $0.05 s$, and there are no control packet transmissions between BS.
+{Simulation results} show that the handover time is constant in our proposal, which is {$0.05$ seconds}, and there are no control packet transmissions between BS.
 Whereas according to 3GPP Release 16 \cite{3GPP36300}, the \textit{s-BS} must send data to the \textit{t-BS} for each UE to complete the handover successfully.
 The handover time and the number of control packet transmissions are entirely related to the number of UEs in the handover process.
-Hence, the handover time and the number of control packet transmissions between BSs are increasing, and they are proportional to the number of UEs.
+Hence, the handover time and the number of control packet transmissions between BSs are proportional to the number of UEs.

 In our proposal, the \textit{t-BS} can authenticate a group of UEs with a private function without revealing any security parameter.
 The discrete logarithm problem in the elliptic curve groups hides the private keys of UEs.
 The control packet transmission between the \textit{s-BS} and the \textit{t-BS} is zero and not affecting the handover time.
 Besides, the performance issue of the $X_n$ link between terrestrial and UxNB can be solved by our authentication solution.